grolimur/DraID/README.md

 # DraID
-Simple tool to get information from a DOI (Digital Object Identifier), based on the CrossRef API.
+Simple tool to know what registration agency provided a specific DOI (Digital Object Identifier)

-The first (and yet only) purpose of this tool is to know what registration agency provided a specific DOI.
+DraID is based on the CrossRef API.